Written by Katy Myers

 Even if you don’t realize it, you probably already know what solfege is.
-You might have seen someone do the solfege hand signs while singing.
 If you’ve seen The Sound of Music, you definitely know the solfege syllables.
-Do Re Mi Fa Sol La Ti Do - the sounds of a major solfege scale.
+Do Re Mi Fa Sol La Ti Do - the sounds of a major scale.
 If you’re like most, you know of these sounds, but not necessarily just how immensely valuable they could be for your ear training, improvisation, transcription, and general musicianship.

 Our brains are wired to make connections and group stimuli together.
 This is because our brains are lazy.
 Innovative and very efficient, but lazy.
 Rather than recognizing each individual frequency that we hear, our brains catalog musical tones by type or effect in relation to the key.
 By assigning each type a name and practicing using the names (solfege), you can tap into the music-processing superpower that you already possess.

-Solfege training has been used with children for decades, but few have really figured out how to help adults get the most out of the tool.
-By scrapping the old methods and starting from scratch with what works for adult learners, Jazz Night School has developed a ten-week online music class called “The Secret Edge of Solfege.”
+Solfege training has been used with children for decades, is nearly 1,000 years old, but few have really figured out how to help adults get the most out of the tool.
+With adult learners in mind, Jazz Night School has developed a ten-week online class called “The Secret Edge of Solfege.”

 While getting to know the twelve tones of solfege one by one, you can explore and archive your own personal ties to each one.
 Maybe “fa” sounds round to you, or “ti” always feels like it’s pulling you along to “do.”
 Depending on how you process sound, maybe there are tastes or colors or physical sensations that go along with certain tones.
 Rather than suppressing all of these useful associations, “The Secret Edge of Solfege” will help you harness them.